Amber-MD/AmberClassic/README.md

 * Compiling, on MacOSX, Linux, probably WSL:
 ```
-   ./configure --help   #  then choose the options you want
+   ./configure --help   #  then re-run configure with the options you want
    make install
    source AmberClassic.sh
    make test